Men who have sex with men

-Men who have sex with men (MSM) are male persons who engage in sexual activity with members of the same sex.
-The term was created in the 1990s by epidemiologists to study the spread of disease among all men who have sex with men, regardless of sexual identity, to include, for example, male prostitutes.
-The term is often used in medical literature and social research to describe such men as a group for research studies.
-It does not describe any specific sexual activity, and which activities are covered by the term depends on context.
+Men who have sex with men (MSM) are men who engage in sexual activity with other men, regardless of their sexual orientation or sexual identity.
+The term was created by epidemiologists in the 1990s, to better study and communicate the spread of sexually transmitted infections such as HIV/AIDS between all sexually active males, not strictly those identifying as gay, bisexual, pansexual or various other sexualities, but also for example male prostitutes.
+The term is often used in medical literature and social research to describe such men as a group.
+It does not describe any specific kind of sexual activity, and which activities are covered by the term depends on context.
+The alternative term "males who have sex with males" is sometimes considered more accurate in cases where those described may not be legal adults.